sanjacob/jsan.ch/content/posts/how-to-use-google-signin-in-vue.md

 +++
-title = "How to use Google Sign In" description = """
+title = "How to use Google Sign In with Vue" description = """
   A quick overview of how I managed to use Google Sign In with Vue (Nuxt)
 """